vyomasystems-lab/challenges-SoumitroV/README.md

 ## Level-3 Design-1 Median Filter

 The fourth design was that to be chosen by participants.
-A median filter was chosen for level 3, it had
+A median filter was chosen for level 3, it had three 32 bit input words to tranfer twelve 8 bit sized pixel values to the core.
+The output is a 32 bit word that outputs four 8 bit sized pixels after processing with one clock cycle latency.
+The design was chosen to utilize the advantages of Vyoma's UpTick pro tool over testbenches written in verilog or VHDL.
+Since the testbench is written in a python environment, the
 <p align="center">
 <img src="https://user-images.githubusercontent.com/41693726/180606225-3e0d4a9b-4e22-429f-a802-675eb3f55af3.png"  height="250" >
 </p>